sensu/sensu-docs/content/sensu-core/1.5/platforms/sensu-on-rhel-centos.md

 SE_USER=1234567890
 SE_PASS=PASSWORD{{< /highlight >}}
-   _NOTE: please replace `1234567890` and `PASSWORD` with the access credentials provided with your Sensu Enterprise subscription._
+   _NOTE: please replace `1234567890` and `PASSWORD` with the access credentials provided with your Sensu Enterprise subscription.
+These access credentials can be found by logging into the [Sensu Account Manager portal][15].
    Confirm that you have correctly set your access credentials as environment variables
    {{< highlight shell >}}